7 Konglish K-Beauty Skincare Terms — From Skin (스킨) to Sun Cream (썬크림)

 💛 Story Note

-In English, “sun cream” isn’t common — people usually say sunscreen or sunblock.
+In English, “sun cream” isn’t very common — people usually say sunscreen (or sometimes sunblock).
 But in Korea, 썬크림 is the everyday word.
-So if you hear it, just think sunscreen.
+So if you hear it, just think “sunscreen.”

 💛 Cultural Note